user5423/KnowledgeStore/network-theory/ServicesWiki/imap.md

 This doesn't really require an explanation.
 In order to perform an operation, you need to use the corresponding command and arguments in your IMAP request to perform it.

 **TAG**
 Every client command is prefixed with an uniquely generated identifier that is called a **tag**, (which is an alphanumeric string such as `A001`).
 The IMAP protocol permits several concurrent commands to be sent from the client to the server on the **same** connection.
 There is no guarantee that the commands are responded to in the same sequence in which they were sent to the IMAP server.
-Since order cannot be guaranteed, one way the client is able to determine which command a response corresponds with is by using the **tag** identifier to match them up.
+Since order cannot be guaranteed, one way the ctolient is able to determine which command a response corresponds with is by using the **tag** identifier to match them up.

 Tag definition has been changed from IMAP4rev1 to IMAP4rev2 - the client "SHOULD" generate a unique tag for every command, but a Server must accept tag reuse. **NOTE:** I'm not sure what new functionality has caused relaxation on the uniqueness of the tag for commands.

-##### Command Responses
+##### Status Responses

-...
+There are two types of responses that the Server Protocol Receiver can respond to the above "complete command" (unofficial term)
+1. The Server protocol receiver can optionally reply to a command with several lines that provide debugging information about the request it is currently being processed.
+These messages (lines) are prefixed with the token `*`, and are untagged.
+A command request doesn't need to be responded with these lines
+2. The Server protocol receiver will then finally send a "complete command response" that is tagged (with the corresponding request) and indicates the **completion** of the command.
+The format is structured but can change depending on the command and response

+TODO: Expand on this using chapter 7 page 63 RFC 3501

 ##### Incomplete Commands